-Students in the JABSOM Class of 2015 Meet Their MatchPosted on Mar 20, 2015 in Latest News, Newsroom, Press Releases
+Students in the JABSOM Class of 2015 Meet Their MatchPosted on Mar 20, 2015 in Latest Department News, Newsroom, Office of the Governor Press Releases

 All 66 of the MD students in the Class of 2015 at the University of Hawai`i John A. Burns School of Medicine (JABSOM) are competent enough to proceed into post-graduate medical education programs, or Residency Training, upon graduation in May.
 They learned today where they will spend the next two to eight years of their lives by opening envelopes containing the confirmation of which program where they will begin their careers as MDs while under supervision of expert faculty.

 The envelopes were opened nationwide at virtually the same moment (that’s a 6:00 a.m. start for Hawai`i), in what is called “Match Day.
 “It was an exhilarating moment,” said UH medical student Cori Hanagami, a graduate of Punahou School.
 “I matched at (The University of California at) Davis so I am super excited to be going up (there).
 I definitely want to come back home though and practice after, but I am glad I got my first choice.”

 The “Match” of graduating MD to Residency Program is something the students have worked months for, traveling all over the country to interview at programs, and forming a list of their top three choices.
 For those choosing among the 17 Graduate Medical Education specialties offered in Hawai`i, the difficulty of prepping for interviews was no less grueling.
 A computer, overseen by the National Resident Matching Program, does linking of hopeful applicant with the institution that accepted him or her.